Book a 30-minute demo and learn how Kula can help you hire faster and smarter with AI and automation

 Recruiters and hiring managers juggle note-taking, follow-up questions, time tracking, and candidate evaluation all at once.
 By the end of the day, important nuances blur together:

-AI makes the interview process more structured and easier for the recruiting teams, as Kula AI Interview Intelligence allows recruiters to access:
+AI makes the interview process more structured and easier for the recruiting teams, as modern ATS allows recruiters to access automated interview transcripts, AI-generated interview summaries, auto-filling scorecards and self-scheduling links.

 With this, recruiters can simply forget about scheduling or remembering details for every applicant and focus on making the right final decision.